nnejourneys/nnejourneys/_tours/departures-vijaynagar-cycle-expedition-2023.md

 ---
 draft: false
 keywords: "Eastern Arunachal Pradesh, Arunachal Pradesh, Cycling holiday, the Brahmaputra Valley"
-title: "Vijaynagar Cycle Expedition 2023"
+title: "CYCLE EXPEDITION TO VIJAYANAGAR"
 subtitle: "Vijaynagar, the last village of India."
 days: "9 days"
 description : "Everybody talks about it, yet only a handful have ever reached Vijaynagar.
 This is the last of exploratory expeditions of the Indian subcontinent."